-The Village Business Institute offers intervention for workplace trauma by utilizing a defined model of trauma response known as Critical Incident Stress Management (CISM).
+The Village EAP offers intervention for workplace trauma by utilizing a defined model of trauma response known as Critical Incident Stress Management (CISM).
 Critical Incident Stress Management, or CISM, is an intervention protocol developed specifically for dealing with traumatic events.
 It is a structured process for helping those involved in a critical incident to share their experiences, vent emotions, learn about stress reactions and symptoms, and be given referral for further help if required.

 The CISM model offers specific individual, group, and organizational interventions designed to provide timely assessment, information, and support during crucial moments in the life of an organization.
 It is not psychotherapy.
 It is a confidential, voluntary and educative process, sometimes called “psychological first aid.”

 First developed for use with military combat veterans and then civilian first responders, it has now been adapted and used virtually everywhere there is a need to address traumatic impact in peoples’ lives.
 Counselors trained in CISM intervention are able to facilitate a process for the group or individual intended to reduce the impacts of trauma and stress upon employees and management within the organization.